saulius-lipkevicius/Transformed_GA/model/README.md

   bert_model = AutoModel.from_pretrained(bert_model)
   ```

-  In case you have specific data, you can train *tokenizer* on your own. (https://huggingface.co/quicktour/transformers).
-More considerations can be found in [Further_improvements]

 ## Tokenization & input Formatting
 ----
-Formating required is:
+Required formating:
   - *Special* tokens at the beginning and ending of each sentence.
-  - Padding & truncation to a single constant lenght. (papildyti)
+  - Padding & truncation to a single constant length. (papildyti)
   - Differ *real* tokens from *padding* tokens with attention mask.

 ### Special Tokens